The Yahtzee Manifesto dice logo

 Batteries not included!

-Red Die - Three Scoring and Categories - While familiar categories like Full House and Yahtzee remain, scoring is now based on claiming category slots on the Scoring Tower.
+Red Die 3 Scoring and Categories - While familiar categories like Full House and Yahtzee remain, scoring is now based on claiming category slots on the Scoring Tower.
 Players can also aim for "Yahtzee Streaks" - multiple Yahtzees in a row - which are key to victory and encourage more aggressive play styles.

 A New Take on an Old Classic